-The process of selection is simple and unbiased.
+The process of selection is unbiased.
 I have learnt much over the years, and continue to learn, about writing haiku.
 This page is updated as and when I set new challenges for myself in composing haiku and may not reflect previously published haiku on this site.

 At the end of the reading period I assign a number to each person who has submitted haiku.